22 June 2018

 More than 1,400 US firms operate in Hong Kong, concentrated in trading, banking and finance, and transport.
 As of 1 June 2017, there were 283 regional headquarters and 443 regional offices of US companies in Hong Kong.

 The US is one of the major sources of foreign direct investment in Hong Kong.
-According to the latest Hong Kong official statistics, the US was the 7th-largest source of foreign direct investment in Hong Kong after British Virgin Islands, the Chinese mainland, Cayman Islands, the Netherlands, Bermuda and Singapore, with a total stock of US$40.6 billion (or HK$314.6 billion) as at the end of 2015.
+According to the latest Hong Kong official statistics, the US was the 6th-largest source of foreign direct investment in Hong Kong after British Virgin Islands, the Chinese mainland, Cayman Islands, the Netherlands and Bermuda, with a total stock of US$40.5 billion (or HK$313.7 billion) as at the end of 2016.

 Hong Kong invests in the US in various areas, such as hotel and manufacturing.
-The stock of Hong Kong's direct investment in the country amounted to US$11.1 billion (or HK$ 85.7 billion) as at the end of 2015.
+The stock of Hong Kong's direct investment in the country amounted to US$11.6 billion (or HK$89.9 billion) as at the end of 2016.
 Hong Kong companies having presence/investment in the US include the Peninsula Group (hotel), the Bank of East Asia (banking), OOCL and Kerry Logistics (logistics), CK Hutchison (energy, finance and investment), Lee Kum Kee and Vitasoy (food and beverage manufacturing).

 US nationals represent one of the most significant foreign presence in Hong Kong.
-An estimated 85,000 US citizens live in Hong Kong, while nearly 1.3 million US citizens visited or transited Hong Kong in 2016.
+In 2016, there were around 23,300 US nationals residing in Hong Kong and 1.2 million US visitor arrivals to Hong Kong.

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the full picture of the export business managed by Hong Kong companies.